awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-push.md

 +  Names the revision `WordPressApp.zip` and pushes it to a bucket named `codedeploydemobucket`\.
 +  Bundles all files in the root directory into the revision\.

-After the push is successful, you can use the AWS CLI or the AWS CodeDeploy console to deploy the revision from Amazon S3\.
+After the push is successful, you can use the AWS CLI or the CodeDeploy console to deploy the revision from Amazon S3\.
 To deploy this revision with the AWS CLI:

  In Linux, macOS, or Unix: